basarat/typescript-book/docs/testing/cypress.md

 cy.get('#logoutNotification').should('be.visible');
 ```

-However it is recommended to mock time using `cy.clock` and forwarding time using `cy.tick` e.g.
+However, it is recommended to mock time using `cy.clock` and forwarding time using `cy.tick` e.g.

 ```ts
 cy.clock();